-- a suddenly depleted CO2 bottle
+- a suddenly depleted CO2 cylinder

 All fittings need to be checked.

 Rubber gaskets in the fittings need to be intact and elastic and sit well in their respective spots.
-Depending on the material, the gaskets may get porous over time, accelerated by contact with water.
+Depending on the material, some gaskets may get porous over time, accelerated by contact with water.

 Leaky screw connections like that of the pressure regulator to the needle valve or the pressure gauge usually can be easily sealed with teflon tape.